Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Conclusion, Limitation, and Future Work

 \section{Conclusion, Limitation, and Future Work}

-We have studied visual RL under dynamic corruptions and showed that reconstruction-based world models inevitably entangle corruption factors in the latent space, motivating agent-centric preprocessing.
-Besides, we have introduced ACO-MoE, a plug-and-play dual-stream Mixture-of-Experts that restores task-relevant RGB while masking nuisance background, yielding corruption-invariant observations for both model-free and model-based backbones.
-Theoretical analysis (Proposition~\ref{prop:contamination}, Corollary~\ref{cor:foreground}) formalizes why reconstruction contaminates representations and why foreground anchoring is a valid design principle.
-Across VDCS Markov-switching and DMC-GB distractions, ACO-MoE consistently improves performance, generalizes across corruption regimes, and transfers seamlessly from DreamerV3 to TD-MPC2 and DrQ-v2.
-Ablations confirm the necessity of corruption-specialized experts, dual-stream outputs, and frozen training.
+We studied visual RL under dynamic corruptions and showed that reconstruction-based world models entangle corruption factors in latent space, motivating agent-centric preprocessing.
+We introduced ACO-MoE, a plug-and-play dual-stream Mixture-of-Experts that restores task-relevant RGB and masks nuisance background, producing corruption-invariant observations for model-free and model-based backbones.
+Our analysis formalizes reconstruction-induced contamination and foreground anchoring as a valid design principle.
+Across VDCS, DMC-GB, RoboSuite, and unseen OOD perturbations, ACO-MoE improves performance, outperforms frozen generic restorers, generalizes across regimes, and transfers from DreamerV3 to TD-MPC2 and DrQ-v2.
+Ablations confirm the importance of input-adaptive expert capacity, dual-stream outputs, and frozen training.

-However, ACO-MoE's discrete offline-trained experts may limit adaptability to out-of-distribution corruptions, and foreground extraction degrades on fine-grained tasks with sub-pixel-scale targets under strong pixel-level degradations.
-Therefore, our future work includes extending expert routing to open-set corruption spaces and validating ACO-MoE on physical robotic platforms with naturally occurring visual disturbances.